Environmental racism: United States legislation and policies

-Federal environmental statutes, such as the Clean Air Act, Clean Water Act, and the National Environmental Policy Act (NEPA) provide mechanisms for challenging the adequacy of environmental reviews or compliance with regulatory standards.
+Federal environmental statutes such as the Clean Air Act, Clean Water Act, and the National Environmental Policy Act (NEPA) provide mechanisms for challenging the adequacy of environmental reviews or compliance with regulatory standards.
+NEPA specifically has sought to include previously discounted populations in conversations regarding how their land is used, setting a regulatory precedent for future environmental statutes.
+However, environmental laws are transient, and NEPA has become highly criticized under the Trump administration, leading to edits including dropping requirements, reducing project types, and shortening timelines for reviews.

 Current initiatives in the United States

 Most initiatives currently focusing on environmental racism are more focused on the larger topic of environmental justice.
 They are at both the state and federal levels.

 On the state level, local politicians focus on their communities to introduce policies that will affect them, including land use policies, improving the environmental health impacts, and involving their community in the planning processes for these policies.

 Fourteen states have created offices that are specifically focused on environmental justice and advise policymakers on how their policies may impact minority populations.
 Maryland established their Commission on Environmental Justice and Sustainable Communities in 2001.
 The most recently formed councils were formed in 2022 by Vermont and Oregon.

 Federally, the EPA is responsible for environmental justice initiatives including the Environmental Justice Government-to-Government Program (EJG2G).
 The EJG2G provides a clearer line of communication and funding between all types of governments such as state, local, and tribal to make a strong effort to steer towards a more environmentally equitable society.

 In April 2023, President Biden affirmed his commitment to environmental justice by introducing the Justice40 Initiative.
 The Justice40 initiative is a goal to make 40 percent of federal environmental programs go into marginalized communities that have not typically been the target for such programs.
 This initiative includes things like the Climate and Economic Justice Screening Tool and the training for federal agencies on how to use it to identify communities who may benefit from these programs.
 This initiative includes several federal agencies including the U.S. Department of Agriculture, the U.S. Department of Commerce, the U.S. Department of Energy, the U.S. Environmental Protection Agency, and the U.S. Department of Housing and Urban Development.
 It's dedicated to community outreach by involving local governments and encouraging the community to have a say in the programs that may be implemented in their communities.